How to Utilize Temporary Modular Buildings for Disaster Relief

 An EF4 tornado passed through Vilonia, AR, in 2014, causing millions of dollars in property damage.
 Watch the video below to learn how Vilonia United Methodist Church, whose existing space had been destroyed in the storm, used modular construction to continue services for their congregation:

-Consider Modular Construction as Part of Your Disaster Recovery Plan
+Make Modular Part of Your Disaster Recovery Plan

 No one likes to think about disaster striking, but it’s critical that you’re prepared.
 With a national network of resources, Satellite Shelters is here to help.